Mortgage Calculator

 Loan Term

 The length of your loan term (typically 15 or 30 years) dramatically affects your monthly payment.
 A 15-year mortgage has higher monthly payments but saves tens of thousands in interest.
 A 30-year mortgage offers lower monthly payments but costs more in total interest over time.
+Compare 15-year vs 30-year mortgages in detail with our mortgage comparison guide.

 Down Payment